 Assets in the process of construction are capitalized as a separate component of property, plant and equipment.
-Construction in progress includes cost of construction works, cost of engineering works, other direct costs and an appropriate proportion of production overheads.
-On completion, the cost of construction is transferred to the appropriate category.
-Construction in progress is not depreciated until such time as the relevant assets are completed and put into operational use.
+Construction in progress includes cost of construction works, cost of engineering works, other direct costs and an appropriate allocated portion of production overheads.
+On completion, cost of constructed asset is transferred to the appropriate category.
+Construction in progress is not depreciated until the relevant assets are completed and put into operational use.
 Construction in progress is stated at cost less impairment.